Installing Openbox on Foresight Linux

 This How-To will assume that you’re running Foresight Linux, you’re logged into Gnome and that you’re familiar with conary, the package manager for Foresight.
 First and foremost, install openbox:

 This installs the needed components to run Openbox on your system.
-Openbox is minimal by default though so if you login to the environment npw for the first time, there will be no taskbars, nothng…just a large blank area for you to work with.
+Openbox is minimal by default though so if you login to the environment now for the first time, there will be no taskbars, nothing…just a large blank area for you to work with.
 We will need to install some extra components to give a bit more functionality.
-If you’d like a panel menu, I recommend using pypanel.
-This is a small python panel that allows applications to dock and houses a notification area.
-You can also setup an area to launch apps from so it really is quite nice.
+If you’d like a panel menu, I recommend using tint2.
+I used to use pypanel which is a small panel written in python but this panel is no longer developed.

-Now we need to copy the default configuration file for pypanel so we can build our panel to our liking:
+Now we need to copy the default configuration file for tint2 so we can build our panel to our liking.
+You’ll have to create the default path for the tint2rc configuration file.
+To do this and copy the config file:

 Let the Configuration Begin!